-Segment Total number of training and awareness programmes held % age of persons in respective category covered by the awareness programmes Board of Directors (BoD) on various updates pertaining to th ors of the Company invested their time be business, regulations, environmental, se topics comprise insights on the said 100 Key Managerial Personnel 2 Tata Code of Conduct Anti-Bribery & Anti-Corruption 100 Employees other than BoD and KMPs 43 Whistleblower Policy Prevention of Sexual Harassment at the Workplace 65 Workers 5 Tata Code of Conduct Prevention of Sexual Harassment at the Workplace 60
+Segment Total number of training and awareness programmes held Topics / principles covered under the training and its impact % age of persons in respective category covered by the awareness programmes Board of Directors (BoD) on various updates pertaining to th ors of the Company invested their time e business, regulations, environmental, se topics comprise insights on the said 100 Key Managerial Personnel 2 Tata Code of Conduct Anti-Bribery & Anti-Corruption 100 Employees other than BoD and KMPs 43 3.
+Whistleblower Policy4.
+Prevention of Sexual Harassment at the Workplace 65 Workers 5 Tata Code of Conduct Prevention of Sexual Harassment at the Workplace 60